-Women who undergo cosmetic breast surgery should always be counseled by their surgeon that there is a high likelihood they will need another breast surgery at some time in their lives, especially many years after surgery.
-But what many women don’t know is that there can be huge differences in the revision rates and total number of surgeries a given woman will have over a lifetime.
+Women who undergo cosmetic breast surgery should always be counseled by their surgeon that there is a high likelihood they will need breast revision surgery at some time in their lives, especially many years after the initial breast augmentation.
+Many of my Shreveport, LA, patients are surprised to find that there can be huge differences in the revision rates and total number of surgeries a given woman will have over a lifetime.
 These differences depend on many factors, but the most important one is which surgeon is chosen to perform the surgery.

 One of the secrets most patients don’t know, even savvy ones, is that most plastic surgeons don’t follow their patients for very long after surgery, and as a consequence, these surgeons are focused on short-term “results”, not caring or even knowing how patients actually end up after everything is fully healed and settled.
 Many times, surgeons deceive themselves into thinking that a 6-week “result” is the actual result that matters, and this short-term focus works to the patient’s disadvantage in the long run, in most cases.
 It is a well-known fact of cosmetic surgery that final results are typically not evident or stable until at least one year after surgery, and in some cases, much longer.

 So why would these surgeons focus on such short-term assessments of their work?
 If you think about a typical surgeon’s practice, it is advantageous to see many “new” patients to operate on, and that “follow-up” patients take time away from the new ones.
 From a financial standpoint, it “makes sense” to only follow patients for a short time and move on to the next patient to operate on.